1961 USA–USSR Track and Field Dual Meet

 The 1961 USA–USSR Track and Field Dual Meet was an international track and field competition between the Soviet Union and the United States.
-The third in a series of meetings between the nations, it was held on July 15–16 in Lenin Stadium, Soviet Union, and finished with Soviet Union beating the United States 179 to 163.
+The third in a series of meetings between the nations, it was held on July 15–16 in Lenin Stadium, Russian SFSR, Soviet Union, and finished with Soviet Union beating the United States 179 to 163.
 A total of 33 events were contested, 22 by men and 10 by women.

 A total of five world records were broken at the competition – the most of any meeting in the series.
 Home athletes Valeriy Brumel, Tatyana Shchelkanova and Tamara Press set records in field events, while Ralph Boston and the American women's 4 × 100 meters relay team set world standards for the visitors.